Protection orders

 Civil standby

 Protection Orders and Temporary Protection Orders may require that law enforcement provide assistance for either party in obtaining possession of property or otherwise assist in executing an order of protection.
-See RCW 7.105.320 for more information.
+See RCW Section 7.105.320 for more information.
 You must have a court order requiring this assistance in order to use this service.

 For the protected person/petitioner, the court can require law enforcement assistance with possession of a residence, a specific vehicle, essential personal belongings, or other items that the court specifies.